 The Juice Pack Powerstation Duo from Mophie is a nice little 6000mAh portable.
 At 11.99 oz it actually feels lighter than its battery counterparts despite weighing the most.
 Because of this, it makes for a great travel companion as you can hardly feel it in your bag.

-Two 2.1A USB ports allow for quick dual charging of tablets and phones, which it was quite capable of during our trips to and from the office; 0% battery on the iPhone and Galaxy S4 were raised to around 88%-95% each after an hour, and it still had two lights left.
+Two 2.1A USB ports allow for quick dual charging of tablets and phones, which it was quite capable of during our trips to and from the office; 0 percent battery on the iPhone and Galaxy S4 were raised to around 88 percent - 95 percent each after an hour, and it still had two lights left.

 The Mophie also stayed light as a feather in our backpack though its smooth exterior did collect a lot of lint meaning it's probably a good idea to use the little pouch the battery comes with.